Niko Lalos

-Nikolas A. Lalos (born June 25, 1997) is an American football defensive end for the Seattle Sea Dragons of the XFL.
+Nikolas A. Lalos (born June 25, 1997) is an American professional football defensive end.
 He played college football for Dartmouth.

-Early life and high school
+Early life

-Lalos grew up in Akron, Ohio and attended St. Vincent–St. Mary High School, where he played basketball and football.
+Lalos grew up in Akron, Ohio, and attended St. Vincent–St. Mary High School, where he played basketball and football.

 College career

 Lalos was a member of the Dartmouth Big Green for four seasons, playing on the junior varsity team as a freshman before lettering in the final three seasons.
 As a senior, he was named first-team All-Ivy League after recording 35 tackles with a team-high 10 tackles for loss and 5.5 sacks as well as seven passes broken up and an interception, which he returned 22 yards for a touchdown.
 Lalos finished his collegiate career with 59 tackles, 17.5 tackles for loss, 11 sacks, an interception and a fumble recovery in 24 games played.
 After his senior season, Lalos played in the 2020 Hula Bowl and was named the defensive MVP of the game after making six tackles with two sacks and a forced fumble.